segf00lt/jcc/README.md

 of the tests in depending what I'm adding so if you'd like to run a different test just go to the bottom of `jcc.c` and change the file path.

-Only non-standard dependency you need is [raylib](https://github.com/raysan5/raylib) for `LoadFileText()`, but this will be removed soon.
+Only non-standard dependency you need is [raylib](https://github.com/raysan5/raylib), but this will be removed soon.